stratifyphp/twig-module/README.md

 # Twig module for Stratify

-Pre-configure Twig to work with Stratify and Puli so that you can use it straightaway.
+Pre-configuration for Twig to work with Stratify and Puli.

 ## Installation